kolkhis/prolug-coursework/security-engineering/unit6/notes.md

 ---

 You can write out custom logs in kafka and set up a job to get it picked up by promtail

+---

+Kafka doesn't have its own visualization.
+But it can feed right into kibana or loki.

+---